 REQUESTING ITEMIZED BILLING STATEMENT

 You have the right to receive a free copy of your itemized billing statement of hospital charges for services.
-Please contact Financial Services at 830-401-7874 for additional information.
+Please contact Patient Financial Services at 830-401-7874 for additional information.

 PATIENT COMPLAINTS

 If you have questions or concerns about hospital charges for services or care received at the hospital, please call Patient Financial Services at 830-401-7874.
 If your complaint cannot be resolved by the hospital, you may file a complaint with Texas Health & Human Services Commission, Complaint and Incident Intake at 800-458-9858.